Brokeshire-Hathaway/brokeshire-core/ember_agents/project_directory/docs/workdocs/flow.md

 You are a database parser responsible for converting json into structured cypher.
 Use the following entry example as a guide.
-ALWAYS remember to wrap your output in an individual code block for each.
+ALWAYS rembrokeshire to wrap your output in an individual code block for each.

 —
  ### example